StagOverflow/energy-forecasting/README_TODO.md

  * automate VM setup
  * Docker publish instead of pypi server
  * Manage env vars better

+next up:
+1. create the docker image for feature-pipeline
+2. create a gcs container registry
+3. push image there
+4. have airflow pick it up and run it
+5. Apply that to the remaining pipelines steps

+Feast: replace hopsworks with feast
+Wandb: replace wandb with mlflow

 # Note on GCP setup